zhouquan34/balb/README.txt

 'balb' is for simulation of Bermudan/American Look-Back option using method in [1].
 License: GPL-3

 You can simply use the binary executables 'balb-linux' or 'balb-mac' depending on your operating system.
+To compile the code you need have GSL installed and use the flags -lgsl -lgslcblas

 To view the Help, type: